Andrew-Lees11/FoodTrackerBackend/RetrievingAndDeleting.md

         }
     }
 ```
-3. Call this new function inside `override func tableView` by replacing:
+4. Call this new function inside `func tableView` by replacing:
 ```swift
 meals.remove(at: indexPath.row)
 ```